mihael-tunik/dp_with_masks/README.md

 14   >>     2s
 ```

-It is also interesting to see how memory consumption works for this problem.
+It is also interesting to investigate how memory consumption works for this problem.
-Note, that _dp_ array is sparse.
+Note, how sparse _dp_ array is.
 See example for $n=5$:

 <img src="img/min_sum_3d_dp_32.svg" alt="drawing" width="50%"/>

 In fact, fraction of used array elements decrease as $\sim \frac{1}{\sqrt{\pi n}}$.
+It seems that memory usage here can be decreased.

 ### **count_tables**:
-This one is actually quite interesting.
-I took this problem from regional OI with subtle modifications.
+I took this problem from regional OI (with subtle modifications).

+> Given table of integers, one can remove rows and columns one by one in any order.
-> Given table of integers, count subtables with sum of elements equal to $s$.
+Count how many different tables with sum of elements equal to $s$ one can get.
-Each _subtable_ is made by removing some set of columns and rows.

 Also, according to statement we need to run in $T=1$ second for table dimensions $1 \leq m, n \leq 15$.

 <img src="img/count_tables_with_target_sum.svg" alt="drawing" width="50%"/>

 Okay, let us start from something:
-rows and columns can be removed in arbitrary order (again, permutational structure is right here)
+rows and columns can be removed in arbitrary order and so naive bruteforce solution
-so bruteforce solution would run in $O(\sum_{1 \leq r \leq n, 1 \leq c \leq m} r! \cdot c!)$
+would run in $O(\sum_{1 \leq r \leq n, 1 \leq c \leq m} r! \cdot c!)$
-(if we check any sequence of moves up to any depth).
+if we check any sequence of moves up to any depth.

 We certainly can do better, note that order of operations is not significant.
 Straightforward bruteforce of subsets give us $O(mn \cdot 2^{m + n})$ solution.